 - 'My Ship in 2020' and 'The Big White Golf Ball' in the 'Digital Ship' print magazine, the Marine IT Professional Publication (2005-2006)

-- 'The Modern Day Pirate', American Grade 6, Boldprint Series textbook 'Adventures on the High Seas' published by Rubicon Publishing (2012 and again in 2014)
+- Extracts from ''The Modern Day Pirate' used in the Canadian Grade 6, Boldprint Series textbook 'Adventures on the High Seas' published by Rubicon Publishing (Reprinted yearly since 2002)